DinisDimitris/yolov7OCR/README.md

 # Custom YOLOv7 with pytesseract integration for OCR

+pip install tesseract-ocr

+uses the vanilla tesseract model from google https://pypi.org/project/tesseract-ocr/

+Just run detect.py using --use-ocr argument, and you will get the text results in the runs/ folder

 Implementation of paper - [YOLOv7: Trainable bag-of-freebies sets new state-of-the-art for real-time object detectors](https://arxiv.org/abs/2207.02696)